stevienovak/SentimentDrivenRLTrader/README.md

 Reinforcement Learning Framework for Stock Trading Using Sentiment Analysis.
 This repository hosts a novel RL-based trading model that integrates real-time market sentiment to make informed buy and sell decisions.

 ## Downloading Data
 Before running the notebook, you'll first need to download all data we'll be using.
-This data is located in the models.tar.gz and training_data.tar.gz tarballs.
+This data is located in the data folder.
 As always, the first step is to clone the repository.

 <div style="background-color: #0d1117; padding: 16px; border-radius: 6px; margin-bottom: 16px;">